-Attachment is the pinnacle, the long-term love we desire is ruled by hormones oxytocin and vasopress that mediate friendship, parent-infant bonding, social cordiality, and many more intimacies as well.
+Attachment is the pinnacle, the long-term love we desire is ruled by hormones oxytocin and vasopressin that mediate friendship, parent-infant bonding, social cordiality, and many more intimacies as well.

 The old saying you want to marry your best friend really makes sense.
 That person you want to be close to for all the right reasons just might be your soul-mate.
 What is love?
 Your best friend!
 What is the right kind of attachment made of?
 Unconditional love.

-Does it make sense, he’s with her, sex went well and the oxytocin is released.
-He’s wanting to cuddle the woman he thinks will love his motorcycle and she’s imaging ten years of support through med school.
-They are both now under the influence of Oxytocin!
-Nueroscience explains love, but humans are very capable of fooling the brain.
+Does it make sense, he’s with her, sex went well, and the oxytocin is released.
+He wants to cuddle the woman he thinks will love his motorcycle, yet she’s imaging ten years of support through med school.
+They are both now under the influence of oxytocin!
+Neuroscience explains love, but humans are very capable of fooling the brain.

 LOVE CAN LAST A LIFETIME ACCORDING TO SCIENCE